Death Star Seeds

 It’s deeply calming without feeling harsh, making it a favorite for dealing with chronic pain, inflammation, sore joints, and those everyday aches that won’t quit.
 As it builds, muscles noticeably relax and tension fades, helping the whole body finally let go.

 Mentally, it does a great job of quieting everything down while still keeping the vibe positive and uplifting.
-Stress starts to fade, anxious thoughts slow way down, and that heavy mental weight just feels easier to deal with.
+It’s a go-to for stress, anxiety, and depression, helping racing thoughts slow down and that heavy mental weight feel easier to deal with.
+Some people also turn to this strain for ADD/ADHD when they’re trying to slow things down at night, as well as PTSD-related stress and mental tension, especially when it’s time to unwind and get some rest.

-Another big reason people love this strain is the appetite boost.
-If food hasn’t sounded appealing, it usually doesn’t take long before hunger comes roaring back — and it tends to help settle nausea at the same time.
+Another big reason people love this indica is the appetite boost.
+If food hasn’t sounded appealing, it usually doesn’t take long before hunger comes roaring back, and it tends to help settle nausea at the same time.

 How Does Death Star Taste?